 Now, it’s your job to go downstairs and tell your mom that the only copies of your family’s most cherished memories are gone forever.

 The first thing to note when embarking on a VHS conversion journey is that you have multiple export options available to you.
-Do you want to convert your VHS tapes to a DVD format?
-Or would you like them digitized and uploaded to your computer or the cloud?
+Do you want to convert your VHS tapes to DVD?
+Or would you like to convert VHS tapes to digital so they can be uploaded to your computer or the cloud?

 Some pros and cons come with each option.
 To begin, the entire reason for converting VHS tapes in the first place is because VHS technology has become more or less obsolete.